kth-step/VM_SCAMV_intro/README.md

 Notice that it may happen that the experiment execution process stalls due to run-time issues as indicated in the `EmbExp-Logs` [README file](https://github.com/kth-step/EmbExp-Logs/blob/master/README.md).
 In this case many experiments execute without a result, which is indicated with the warning `unsuccessful`.
-This requires either to issue a complete restart or, better yet, to cancel the running experiments and resume by manually orchestrating the scripts in [SCAM-V examples](https://github.com/kth-step/HolBA/tree/dev_scamv/src/tools/scamv/examples) or [`EmbExp-Logs`](https://github.com/kth-step/EmbExp-Logs) according to the documentation.
+This requires either to issue a complete restart or, better yet, to cancel the running experiments and resume by manually orchestrating the scripts in [Scam-V examples](https://github.com/kth-step/HolBA/tree/dev_scamv/src/tools/scamv/examples) or [`EmbExp-Logs`](https://github.com/kth-step/EmbExp-Logs) according to the documentation.
 We do not provide a high level script for this purpose.

 The process to generate and validate an experiment set is as follows: